Head of Department

 Fasselt, Rebecca, Corinne Sandwith and Khulukazi Soldati-Kahimbaara.
 “The Short Story in South Africa Post-2000: Critical Reflections on a Genre in Transition.”
 Special Issue on the Short Story in South Africa Post-2000.
 Journal of Commonwealth Literature, 55(1) March 2020: pp 4-21.

 Reading and Roaming the Racial City: R.R.
 R. Dhlomo and The Bantu World.
 Special Issue on African Popular Culture edited by Lynda Gichanda Spencer and Minesh Dass.
 English in Africa, 45(3) 2018: pp 17-39.

 For a full list, please seehttps://up-za.academia.edu/CorinneSandwith

 BA (Hons) MEd (Rhodes) MPhil (Oxford) CELTA DELTA (Cambridge) DipTEFLA (RSA/Cambridge) DLitt (Pret)

 Tel: +27 12 420 4769

 E-mail: [email protected]

-Mr Patrick Lenahan, BA(Hons) MEd(Rhodes) MPhil(Oxford) DELTA (Cambridge), is a senior lecturer in the Department.
+Dr Patrick Lenahan, BA(Hons) MEd(Rhodes) MPhil(Oxford) DELTA (Cambridge), DLItt (Pret) is a senior lecturer in the Department.
 His interests and specialist fields are 16th and 17th century literature (including Shakespeare) and TESOL theory, methodology and practice.
 He is also interested in Thomas Pringle and Olive Schreiner.
-He is currently completing his doctorate on the work of Thomas Pringle.
+His doctorate focused on the work of Thomas Pringle.